01 of 13

 You can usually have your pick of parking spaces in both the surface lots and parking garages within two blocks of the Vivint Smart Home Arena.
 For events such as Utah Jazz basketball games, businesses near the arena will also offer paid parking in their lots.
 Parking rates vary from 5 to 10 dollars for the evening, depending on how close you want to park.Continue to 10 of 13 below.

 10 of 13

 Parking for the Capitol Theatre (home to Ballet West and the Utah Opera) is located directly across the street from the theater in two Ampco parking garages.
 The large parking garages at the Salt Palace and the Gallivan Center are also good options for theatergoers or for those visiting the Rose Wagner Performing Arts Center.Continue to 11 of 13 below.

 11 of 13

-The Gallivan Center has its own underground parking, accessed from 30 East 200 South.
-There are lots of other parking garages and metered street spaces in the area.
-Recommended garages include the Walker Center at 175 S. Main St. and the Wells Fargo building at 70 East 300 South.Continue to 12 of 13 below.
+The Gallivan Center, an event venue and urban plaza, has its own underground parking accessed off 30 East 200 South.
+There are lots of other parking garages and metered street spaces in the area, as well.
+Recommended garages include the Walker Center at 175 South Main Street and the Wells Fargo building at 70 East 300 South.Continue to 12 of 13 below.

 12 of 13

-There is a large public parking garage near the Salt Lake City Library, the Salt Lake City and County Building, and the Leonardo, accessed at 400 South between 200 and 300 East.
-In addition, there is a lot of metered street parking in the area, and some free two-hour street parking.
-Remember the two hour limit if you use metered parking to visit the Leonardo - it's easy to spend more than two hours there.
-Library Square/Washington Square/Leonardo ParkingContinue to 13 of 13 below.
+There is a large public parking garage near the Salt Lake City Library, the Salt Lake City, and County Building, and the Leonardo accessed off 400 South between 200 and 300 East.
+In addition, metered street parking surrounds the area, as well as free two-hour street parking.
+Remember the two-hour limit though, if you use the metered parking to visit the Leonardo—it's easy to spend more than two hours inside.Continue to 13 of 13 below.

 13 of 13